-I’d first seen this recipe in a cookery show, Khana Khazana, one of the longest running cooking shows in India by Chef Sanjeev Kapoor.
-What I remember about this one was that he was cooking some authentic Punjabi dishes with his mum.
+I’d first seen this Masala Aloo recipe in a cookery show, Khana Khazana, one of the longest running cooking shows in India by Chef Sanjeev Kapoor.
+What I remember about this one was that he was cooking authentic Punjabi dishes with his mum.

-And what I remember from this recipe was one unique technique which I had never seen or read about before.
-To know what that is, you will have to go read through the entire post.
+What stood out in this recipe was one unique technique which I had never tried or seen before.
+To know what that is, you will have to go read through the entire post ????

 Potatoes, who doesn’t love them?
-And you might think it is utterly impossible to mess up a potato dish.
-But look at these culinary competitions like Masterchef Australia and you realise how much thought and process goes into making a simple dish like mashed potatoes.
+It is the absolute basic ingredient across cuisines in the world.
+It is one of the first dishes I learnt to cook.
+You might think it is utterly impossible to mess up a potato dish.
+But, a look at cooking reality shows like Masterchef Australia and you realise how much thought and skill goes into making a simple dish like mashed potatoes.

 Potatoes are the sponges of the culinary world.
 They absorb most flavours beautifully, go with any vegetable most amicably and you need to work really hard to make a potato taste BAD!

 I think the make or break in most potato dishes is seasoning.
 They need adequate salt to taste good, or it’s just a bland boiled chunk of a starchy vegetable.